Starting your Literature Review

 identify gaps, and set the stage for your own contribution.

-Most PhD students do not appreciate the value of writing a Dissertation with a specific known process helps them in the longrun.
-If you follow our advice you will have minimize hardship and aggrevation.
+Most PhD students would appreciate the value of writing a dissertation using a specific known process that helps them in the long run.
+Following our advice will minimize hardship and aggravation.

 Clarify Purpose & Scope

-You may have already done this depending on whether you followed our method on clarifying your Topic.
+You may have already done this if depending on whether you followed our method on clarifying your Topic.
 If you haven't you may wish to revisit our page on Topic Development.
+To clarify your purpose and scope, you must:

-• Frame the central question your review must address.
+• Frame the central question your review will address.

 • Define boundaries: time frame, geographic focus, methodologies, or theoretical lenses.